-Lipids have been may play big role in Alzheimer’s progression.
+Lipids may play a big role in Alzheimer’s progression.

 Alzheimer’s disease is predominant in elderly people, but the way age-related changes to lipid composition affect the regulation of biological processes is still not well understood.
 Links between lipid imbalance and disease have been established, in which lipid changes increase the formation of amyloid plaques, a hallmark of Alzheimer’s disease.